HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The browser's viewport is the visible area of a page content, which changes depending on the used device.
 The `<meta name="viewport">` tag (or viewport meta tag) allows you to specify to browsers the width and scaling of the viewport, so that it is correctly sized across different devices.
 Responsive websites use the viewport meta tag as well as CSS media queries to deliver a mobile friendly experience.

-42.98% of mobile home pages and 43.2% desktop ones are have a viewport meta tag with the `content=initial-scale=1,width=device-width` attribute.
-However, 10.84% of mobile home pages and 16.18% of desktop ones are not including the tag at all, suggesting that they are not yet mobile friendly.
+42.98% of mobile pages and 43.2% desktop ones are have a viewport meta tag with the `content=initial-scale=1,width=device-width` attribute.
+However, 10.84% of mobile pages and 16.18% of desktop ones are not including the tag at all, suggesting that they are not yet mobile friendly.

 <figure>
   <table>